I want to share a story with you:

 I found out that this story has been told and retold since the eleventh century.
 That’s pretty amazing, and it must mean it’s a pretty impactful story.

-I’ve talked about story many times before in these emails.
+I’ve talked about story many times before in this blog.
 This time, I wanted to share a deeper meaning of story and how it can help you in your business and maybe even your personal relationships.

 Looking at the story I shared, consider your own experiences whenever you delivered, received, or maybe even avoided “the naked truth.”